TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-graphics-pipeline.md

 Pandemonium.
 Whooping and cheering.
 People high-fiving each other.
 Which is how I learned that VPs don't always know what customers want.

 ## Details

+There's an overriding philosophy behind  Navisworks that is different from most graphics engines.
+Most engines, particularly those used for games, take a 3D scene and try to render it as fast as possible.
+If the model is too big, frame rates are low.
+If that happens, you go back to the Prepare stage and change the model to make it less complex.

+The idea behind Navisworks is to handle any model, no matter how big, without having to change it to make it work.
+In construction models are changing all the time.
+There's no time to optimize a model for viewing.
+By the time you were done, it would be out of date.
+Navisworks lets you set a desired frame rate.
+Navisworks renders models in priority order, most important objects first, and stops rendering for that frame when it runs out of time.
+Detail drops out while you interact with the model, then fills in when you stop interacting.

 ### Prepare